sharvadim07/product_checker/README.md

 # product_checker

 This app can generate and store information about the products (e.g. food from the supermarket) from their photos.
-Can send notifications about the end of expiry date.
+It can send notifications about the end of expiry date.

 The app realized as Telegram bot.